 It Needs Caution

 Wreck diving is a specialized adventure sport as it involves various risks.
 The set of dangers includes general ones as well as site-specific ones that need special instructions, instruments as well as guidance.
 Many of the best wreck diving sites are located deep under the sea which requires deep diving techniques and procedures and also knowledge about ocean currents.

 So wreck diving is not just ordinary scuba diving as it involves not only precautions but also a responsibility towards the wreck and the marine life associated with it.
-Making ones way through a fragile environment with causing any disturbance to it requires skills and experience.
-The wreck divers usually carry a few essential equipments along with a dive knife and dive light with backup units.
+Making one’s way through a fragile environment with causing any disturbance to it requires skills and experience.
+The wreck divers usually carry a few essential pieces of equipment along with a dive knife and dive light with backup units.

 One major factor while wreck diving is to be alert about the air tank capacity and maintaining sufficient reserve air for a safe rise to the surface.
 The divers who dive a wreck are also taught special swimming and fin movement methods so as not to disturb the deposition of silt inside the wreck.
 Any accidental movement disturbing the silt may result in total loss of visibility and such a situation as known as “silt-out”.

 Unless you want to dive on the wreck of Titanic, recreational wreck diving can be an amazing experience and when done with the right precautions is not as risky as it seems.
-In fact the number of deaths per year due to road accidents is many times more than that due to scuba diving.
+In fact, the number of deaths per year due to road accidents is many times more than that due to scuba diving.
 So this sport can be your chance to explore a new world and if you are planning to visit a wreck, it will give you a glimpse into a forgotten era.
-Since this is a specialized sport, you need the best equipments to move ahead in those depths.
-So we will bring to you some of the reviews of the equipments that you can get your hand on, before going for a dive.
+Since this is a specialized sport, you need the best pieces of equipment to move ahead in those depths.
+So we will bring to you some of the reviews of the pieces of equipment that you can get your hand on, before going for a dive.